clandrew/vapor/README.md

 The sample has been tested on NVIDIA GeForce RTX 2080, and NVIDIA GeForce GTX 1070 with a DXR-on-GTX compatible driver.

 ## Earlier FL support
-Earlier versions of this proejct worked against a snapshot of the fallback layer SDK, packaged with the project.
+Earlier versions of this project worked against a snapshot of the fallback layer SDK, packaged with the project.
 These earlier versions are commit [5c60013](https://github.com/clandrew/vapor/commit/5c600131c5633cd7eb85a31c3b14c5730a89ad90) and earlier.